xiej2520/orcanet-market-rust/README.md

 ## Requirements

+The `setup.sh` script provided should install dependencies and build the project (tested on Ubuntu 20.04).
+Otherwise,

 1. Install [Rust](https://www.rust-lang.org/tools/install)
 2. Install protoc:

    `apt install protobuf-compiler`

    (May require more a [more recent version](https://grpc.io/docs/protoc-installation/#install-pre-compiled-binaries-any-os))

-The `setup.sh` script provided should install dependencies and build the project (tested on Ubuntu 20.04).

 ## Running